Murder of Janet March: Plot to kill the Levines

 On his return to Nashville, Perry was housed in the county jail.
 On his first night, he approached Russell Farris, another inmate who was awaiting trial for attempted murder and some other charges.
-At first, Perry asked him the same questions he had asked Postglione about how to manage in prison.
+At first, Perry asked him the same questions he had asked Postiglione about how to manage in prison.
 Later, he told Farris he wanted to talk more privately, which they were able to do through a crack in Farris's cell door.

 According to Farris, Perry offered to have his bond posted if he would, in return, kill the Levines.
 Perry hoped to finance the bond by selling property in Mexico or perhaps receiving a cash advance for a novel he had written in 1997, in which a detective investigates the murder of a small, dark-haired woman.
 After a month of these conversations, Farris told his attorney, and the two went to the police.
 They arranged for his conversations with Perry to be surreptitiously recorded.
 Perry gave Farris Arthur's number in Mexico and a list of code words to use so Arthur would know Perry had authorized the call.

 Farris was later transferred to the jail in neighboring Williamson County, telling Perry he had been released.
 Perry gave him the Levines' address on a piece of paper.
 After the transfer, authorities taped five separate phone conversations between Farris and Arthur.
 The older man told him the right time of day to go to the Levines, where to get a gun, what kind of gun to use, to wear surgical gloves the whole time, and how to get to Ajijic afterwards.

 The plans seemed to go through as far as having Arthur go to the Guadalajara airport to meet Farris under his assumed name.
 When he arrived, an FBI agent, who had had him under surveillance, met him and told him the man had been detained by Mexican immigration authorities.
 Arthur then returned to Ajijic.
 Back in Nashville, Perry was arrested again and additionally charged with two counts of solicitation to commit murder by the Davidson County prosecutors, and two counts of conspiring to commit murder by federal prosecutors.
 Arthur, too, was charged with the same offenses by federal authorities but remained in Mexico, officially a fugitive.
 He claimed entrapment and promised that he would forcefully resist any attempt to extradite him.